datatrails/datatrails-python/docs/runner/index.rst

    :language: python

-This functionality is also available with the CLI tool :code:`archivist_runner`, which is bundled with version v0.10 onwards of the :code:`jitsuin-archivist` PIP installation.
+This functionality is also available with the CLI tool :code:`archivist_runner`.

 See the `installation instructions`_ for more information.